skypjack/entt/docs/md/entity.md

 ```

 In both cases, the `create` member function accepts also a list of default
-constructible types of components to assign to the entities before to return.
+constructible component types to assign to the entities before to return.
+It's a
-It's a faster alternative to the creation and subsequent assignment of
+faster alternative to the creation and subsequent assignment of components in
-components in separate steps.
+separate steps.

 When an entity is destroyed, the registry can freely reuse it internally with a
 slightly different identifier.
 In particular, the version of an entity is